 Draft group pest risk analysis for soft and hard scale insects on fresh fruit, vegetable, cut-flower and foliage imports

-We have now released the draft group pest risk analysis (PRA) for soft and hard scale insects on fresh fruit, vegetable, cut-flower and foliage imports.
+Consultation on the draft group pest risk analysis (PRA) for soft and hard scale insects on fresh fruit, vegetable, cut-flower and foliage imports has now closed.

 When we do a group pest risk analysis, we: